alliander-opensource/pycgmes/README.md

 ### CI

-The CI happens ia GitHub actions.
+The CI happens in GitHub actions.

 The standard black/mypy/autoflake/isort/pylint/ruff/mypy are run there, via scons.

 ### CD

-Deployment happens to the internal Alliander Nexus for now, via the standard poetry commands `poetry build`, `poetry publish`.
+Deployment happens to the internal [Alliander Nexus](https://nexus.appx.cloud/#browse/browse:uno-pypi:pycgmes) for now, via the standard poetry commands `poetry build`, `poetry publish`.

+This is managed by Team Uno, which has the nexus credentials in their own keeper and as action secrets in GitHub.

 ## TODOs